Updating your Beneficiary Information (active members)

 A minor beneficiary reaches age 18.

 Different rules apply to retired members when updating beneficiary information.
-If you chose Maximum Single Life Annuity or Option 1 retirement option, you may change your beneficiary information by submitting a new
+If you chose Maximum Single Life Annuity or Option 1 retirement option, you may change your beneficiary information through the MSS Portal or by submitting a new

 Nomination of Beneficiaries (PSRS-187) (PDF) form.